Sv443/BetterYTM/contributing.md

 > ```
 >
 > Description:
-> Adds a listener to the specified SelectorObserver instance that gets called when the element(s) behind the passed selector change.
+> Adds a listener to the specified SelectorObserver instance that gets called when the element/s behind the passed selector is/are found.
-> These instances are created by BetterYTM to observe the DOM for changes.
-> See the [UserUtils SelectorObserver documentation](https://github.com/Sv443-Network/UserUtils#selectorobserver) for more info.
+> They are immediately checked for and then checked again whenever the part of the DOM tree changes (elements get added or removed) that is observed by that specific SelectorObserver.
 >
+> The instances are chained together in a way that the least specific observer is the parent of the more specific ones.
+> This is done to limit the amount of checks that need to be run, especially on pages with a lot of dynamic content and if `continuous` listeners are used.
+> See the [UserUtils SelectorObserver documentation](https://github.com/Sv443-Network/UserUtils#selectorobserver) for more info and example code.
+>
+> ⚠️ Due to this chained architecture, the selector you pass can only start with an element that is a child of the observer's base element.
+> If you provide a selector that starts higher up or directly on the base element, the listener will never be called.
+> You can check which observer has which base element in the file [`src/observers.ts`](src/observers.ts)
+>
 > Arguments:
 > - `observerName` - The name of the SelectorObserver instance to add the listener to.
-You can find all available instances and which parent element they observe in the file [`src/observers.ts`](src/observers.ts).
+You can find all available instances and which base element they observe in the file [`src/observers.ts`](src/observers.ts)
 > - `selector` - The CSS selector to observe for changes.
 > - `options` - The options for the listener.
 See the [UserUtils SelectorObserver documentation](https://github.com/Sv443-Network/UserUtils#selectorobserver)
 >